NerdNu/MobLimiter/README.md

 The name of the **entity** followed by a valid **int** after a **:** is placed on a single line

-Any mobs not given numbers in the config will be ignored and no limiting will happen to that specific mob type
+Any mobs not given numbers in the config will be ignored and no limiting will happen to that specific mob type.
+However, most mobs have default limits configured in the config.yml file built into the plugin.
+You can explicitly specify unlimited numbers of a particular mob using a negative number.
+For example:

+    ocelot: -1
+    wolf: -1

 *Please note, leaving emtpy lines in the config is a bad idea, don't do this, it won't crash or corrupt the config, it just makes things messy*